 Germany was a daunting enemy during the Second World War, and no front was more challenging for the Allies, even Britain’s famed Royal Air Force (RAF), than the battles for supremacy in the skies.

-Nazi Germany had the Luftwaffe, and the planes that comprised it were, for the times, filled with cutting edge aviation technology, many of them manufactured by German aerospace company Messerschmitt.
+Germany had the Luftwaffe, and the planes that comprised it were, for the times, filled with cutting-edge aviation technology, many of them manufactured by German aerospace company Messerschmitt.

-One of the first and certainly one of the most important Messerschmitt aircraft flown by the Nazis was given a “practise run,” so to speak, during the Spanish Civil War, the BF109.
+One of the first and certainly one of the most important Messerschmitt aircraft flown by in Germany was given a “practice run,” so to speak, during the Spanish Civil War, the BF109.

 As soon as the conflict broke out in Spain, Adolf Hitler sent BF 109s and their pilots to assist the Nationalists, led by General Franco.